FREQUENTLY ASKED QUESTIONS

 - Ensure a fresh breath – e.g. brush teeth before dancing or bring mints.

 - Bring a fresh shirt to workshops – after an hour or two of dancing, it likely is rather sweaty, and any dancing partner will appreciate a change of clothes.

-We’re interested in helping you out if we can!
+A: We’re interested in helping you out, if we can!
 Please contact us to discuss the options.

-Let’s assume that it’s a technical problem.
-Please send us the details of the problem and we’ll try to improve the next issue.
+A: In case it is a technical problem, please send us the details of the problem and we’ll try to improve the next issue.
 If possible, include information such as the operating system (e.g. Windows, Android, Linux, …) and your e-mail client (e.g. Thunderbird, Evolution, …).
-We keep an archive of past newsletters, so you won’t miss a thing.